 Two published studies have demonstrated that ketamine is effective in treating opioid use disorder.
 Krupitsky et al. conducted a randomized controlled trial of 70 heroin-addicted participants in which they compared the efficacy of high dose ketamine (2 mg/kg IM) vs. low dose ketamine (0.2 mg/kg IM) in conjunction with psychotherapy.
 Abstinence rates at 1 month approached 85% in the 2 mg/kg group and were 24% at 1 year in the 2 mg/kg group.
 Craving was also notably reduced.
 They noted significantly greater reductions in heroin craving in the repeated treatment group as compared to the single treatment group.
 The Hefter Review of Psychedelic Research

-A recent systemic review of the efficacy of ketamine infusions in treating substance use disorders published in Frontiers in Psychiatry suggest that ketamine may facilitate abstinence across multiple substances of misuse and warrants broader investigation in addiction treatment.
+A recent systemic review of the efficacy of ketamine infusions in treating substance use disorders published in Frontiers in Psychiatry suggest that ketamine may facilitate abstinence across multiple substances of misuse and warrants broader investigation.